Listen to this article.

 There is no denying that they are grandparents.
 They may be grandparents with empty arms, but they are grandparents nonetheless.
 On Grandparents Day, grandparents grieving the loss of their grandchild deserve to be seen and heard because the day is not just for grandparents who get the privilege of watching their grandchildren grow up.
 Grandparents Day is for grieving grandparents, too, so reach out and let them know that you see them.

 What grieving grandparents need is really no different than what grieving parents need.
-They need acknowledgement, support, validation, and permission to express their feelings and share their experiences.
-They need to be seen, heard, and understood.
+They need acknowledgment, support, validation, and permission to express their feelings and share their experiences.
+They need to be seen, heard and understood.
 As you support grieving grandparents this Grandparents Day, seek to empower them in their identity as grandparents, ask them what they need and how they are doing, and remember that they are grieving, too, year after year.

 - Encourage them to speak about their grandchild, experiences, and feelings.
 A grandparent’s story has a place in this world, and they have every right to give words to their experience.
 There is tremendous power in sharing stories, both for the grieving grandparent and for all the other grieving grandparents looking for connection.
 To read more about the power of sharing stories, please read our post found here.